wp-plugins/pizzazz/readme.txt

 3. The admin view  of items in portfolio.

 == Changelog ==

+= 1.0.8 =
+* Removed update checker to comply with wordpress.org guidelines

 = 1.0.7 =
 * Added updater to upgrade to commercial version